shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-Everyone in the simulation is assigned a random number (based on a modified Gamma distribution) that represents the number of days that will take to convert **if they convert**.
+Everyone in the simulation is assigned a random number (based on a modified Gamma distribution) that represents the number of days that will take to convert, **if they convert**.

 They are assigned the number before the binomial distribution determines if they convert.
 The reason for this is technical and intuitive.

-The technical reason is that the probability given to the binomial distribution will be based on the final probability assigned to the person which will be based on the number of days they are assigned and the diminishing effect calculated below.
+The technical reason is that the probability given to the binomial distribution will be based on the final probability assigned to the person, which will be based on the number of days they are assigned and the diminishing effect calculated below.

 One intuitive reason (maybe a justification), is that this number incorporates a lot of assumptions and characteristics about each person that we can't directly simulate: the buying impulse of the person, the degree of immediate need, the person's general thoughtfulness and